MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 ---
 # About the Git experience in Visual Studio

 Visual Studio provides a user interface for [Git](https://git-scm.com/docs/git), a widely used modern version control system.
 Whether your source code is hosted in a GitHub repository, Azure DevOps, or another Git provider, you can do all the common version control tasks within the Visual Studio IDE.
-Or, you can work locally with no provider at all.
+Or, you can work locally with no provider at all, with the option to back up your source later when you're ready to connect to a provider.

 The source code you work with doesn't have to have been created with Visual Studio.
 You can work with any source folder in any Git repo, whether there's a Visual Studio project file or not.